bitnine-oss/AgensGraph-Extension/README.md

 How To Contribute
 ============

-There are multiple ways you can contribute to the project.And help is always welcome!
+There are multiple ways you can contribute to the project, and any help is always welcome!
 All details can be found on the contributing page.
 Keep reading for a quick overview!

 RoadmapApacheCommunityDocumentationDownload
 AGE Contribution Instructions